eficode-academy/rf-advanced-web-katas/exercises/09-documentation.md

 ### Step-by-step

 <details>
-  <summary>Add meaningul documentation.</summary>
+  <summary>Add meaningful documentation.</summary>

 <br />

 Keyword and test case documentation shouldn't be added just to state the obvious.
-However, in case of special requirements and nontrivial cases, there should be documentated explanation.
+However, in case of special requirements and nontrivial cases, there should be documented explanation.
 The keywords
 in this training are pretty concise and self-explanatory, but there's at least one place we could add documentation: